Jugerum: Name

 The square actus is bounded by 120 feet each way: when doubled it forms a iugerum, and it has derived the name iugerum from the fact that it was formed by joining.

-In Gaul, half of a jugerum was called an arepennis, the origin of the later French unit of area, the arpent.
+In Gaul, half of a jugerum was called an arepennis ("head of a furrow”).
+It was the measure of a plowed furrow before the plowman turned the plow to cut a new parallel furrow.
+It was the origin of the later French unit of area, the arpent.